-As it turned out, the day was going to get much longer anyway…
+As it turned out, the day would get much longer anyway...

-If you are planning a trip that leaves from Heathrow Airport and you don’t live near, then there are options to catch a shuttle flight from an airport nearer to you.
+If you are planning a trip that leaves Heathrow Airport and don't live near, there are options to catch a shuttle flight from an airport nearer to you.
 For example, we could have flown from Manchester to Heathrow.

 We didn't take that option as flying from Manchester was still an early start, and I'd rather avoid flight changes as it increases the chance of your bags not making it onto the same plane as you do!

 Our trip was going to take just over two weeks.
-The airport parking was quite expensive, even with discounts, with prices coming in at around £90!
+The airport parking was quite expensive, even with discounts, with prices at around £90!

-I wanted to avoid the rush at the start of the trip, taking the time to enjoy taking the kids on their first long haul travel.
+I wanted to avoid the rush at the trip's start, taking the time to enjoy taking the kids on their first long-haul travel.
 This meant finding an airport hotel that would take the five of us.